Statement of Service for VA Loans

 |---|---|

-| Full name | Matches borrower identity on loan application |
+| Full name | Matches borrower identity on the loan application |

-| Social Security Number | Used by VA to pull service records and confirm identity |
+| Social Security Number | Used by the VA to pull service records and confirm identity |

 | Date of birth | Secondary identity verification |

-| Date of entry on active duty | Determines length of service for eligibility threshold |
+| Date of entry on active duty | Determines length of service for the eligibility threshold |

 | Total creditable years of service | Confirms minimum service requirements are met |

-| Name of the command providing the information | Establishes authority of the document |
+| Name of the command providing the information | Establishes the authority of the document |

-| Signature of commander, adjutant, or personnel officer | Authenticates the document |
+| Signature of the commanding officer, adjutant, or personnel officer | Authenticates the document |

-The Lost Time Field: Where Deals Stall
+The Lost Time Field: Where Active Duty VA Loans Stall

 How to Get Your Statement of Service